 According to the State Department's March 2004 International Narcotics Control Strategy Report (INCSR), Mexico is the transit point for about 70% of the cocaine entering the United States, the leading foreign source of marijuana, one of two major suppliers of heroin, and a major producing and transit country for methamphetamine and other synthetic drugs.
 Despite Mexico's major role as a producing and transit country, the Fox Administration was credited with carrying out major efforts to eradicate and seize illicit drugs, with achieving tangible results against drug trafficking organizations, and with providing unprecedented cooperation with the United States.
-The State Department reported in April 2004, however, that marijuana cultivation increased 70% and opium poppy cultivation increased 78% in Mexico in 2003, in part because of unusually favorable growing conditions.
+The State Department reported in April 2004, however, that marijuana cultivation increased 70% and opium poppy cultivation increased 78% in Mexico in 2003, in part because of unusually favorable growing conditions.18

 In recent law enforcement actions with U.S.-Mexico cooperation, alleged Central American drug trafficker Otto Herrera-Garcia was arrested in Mexico on April 21, 2004, on drug trafficking charges, and Mexican national Jaime Ross-Castillo was arrested in Mexico on the same day on money-laundering charges.
-Later, Efrain Perez and Jorge Arellano Felix, two alleged lieutenants of the Arellano-

-Felix Organization (AFO) drug cartel, were arrested in Mexico on June 3, 2004.
+Later, Efrain Perez and Jorge Arellano Felix, two alleged lieutenants of the Arellano-Felix Organization (AFO) drug cartel, were arrested in Mexico on June 3, 2004.
 Still later, Ramiro Hernández, an alleged leader of the Gulf drug cartel, was arrested on August 10, 2004, and Gilberto Higuera Guerrero, an alleged leader of the Sinaloa drug cartel, was arrested on August 22, 2004.
-On October 19, 2004, DEA officials announced the dismantling through, Operation Money Clip, of a major Mexican money-laundering and drug trafficking organization operating in the United States.
+On October 19, 2004, DEA officials announced the dismantling of a major Mexican money-laundering and drug trafficking organization operating in the United States.
+On November 24, 2004, the U.S. Treasury added the names of six leaders of the Arellano Feliz Organization, a Mexican narcotics cartel, to the list of persons subject to economic sanctions and restrictions under the Foreign Narcotics Kingpin Designation Act.